chrisjackson-pellicle/ParaGone/README.md

 conda activate paragone
 ```

-For full installation instructions, please see the wiki page:
+For full installation instructions, including details on how to install on **Macs with Apple Silicon (M1/M2/M3 chips)**, please see our wiki page:

 https://github.com/chrisjackson-pellicle/ParaGone/wiki/Installation